divvun/libdivvun/README.md

     ADD (&typo SUGGESTWF) (<spelled>) ;

-to the grammar checker CG.
+to the grammar checker CG (in practice we tend to only add the `&typo` tag if none of the other grammar rules applied).
 The reason we add `SUGGESTWF` and not `SUGGEST` is that we're using the wordform-tag directly as the suggestion, and not sending each analysis through the generator (as `SUGGEST` would do).
 See also the next section on how replacements are built.
 So if, after disambiguation and grammarchecker CG's, we had

     "<coffes>"
-            "coffee" N Pl <W:37.3018> <WA:17.3018> <spelled> "<coffees>" &typo SUGGESTWF "coffer" N Pl <W:39.1010> <WA:17.3018> <spelled> "<coffers>" &typo SUGGESTWF
+            "coffee" N Pl <W:37.3018> <WA:17.3018> <spelled> "<coffees>"S &typo SUGGESTWF
+            "coffer" N Pl <W:39.1010> <WA:17.3018> <spelled> "<coffers>"S &typo SUGGESTWF

 then the final `divvun-suggest` step would simply use the contents of the tags